Gulliver's Travels

 ISBN

 Gulliver's Travels describes the four voyages of Lemuel Gulliver, a ship's surgeon.
 In Lilliput he discovers a world in miniature; towering over the people and their city, he is able to view their society from the viewpoint of a god.
 However, in Brobdingnag, a land of giants, tiny Gulliver himself comes under observation, exhibited as a curiosity at markets and fairs.
 In Laputa, a flying island, he encounters a society of speculators and projectors who have lost all grip on everyday reality; while they plan and calculate, their country lies in ruins.
 Gulliver's final voyage takes him to the land of the Houyhnhnms, gentle horses whom he quickly comes to admire - in contrast to the Yahoos, filthy bestial creatures who bear a disturbing resemblance to humans.
+This text, based on the first edition of 1726, reproduces all the original illustrations and includes an introduction by Robert Demaria, Jr, which discusses the ways Gulliver's Travels has been interpreted since its first publication.
+Jonathan Swift (1667-1745) was born in Dublin.

 Noch keine Bewertungen vorhanden